 Conducted natural community field work and produce a vegetation association/ecological community map of the Kohler Environmental Center (~150 acres) in Wallingford, CT.

-This project, funded by State Wildlife Grants with match funding from the Hudson River Estuary Program and Cornell University, seeks to determine the current and potential future habitat connectivity for 25 Species of Greatest Conservation Need in the Hudson Valley.
-Using advanced modeling techniques in a Geographic Information System, we use climatic, geological, and land cover data to determine how connected the landscape is for these 25 species, under current climatic conditions and with potential future changes in climate.
+This project, funded by State Wildlife Grants with match funding from the Hudson River Estuary Program and Cornell University, sought to determine the current and potential future habitat connectivity for 26 Species of Greatest Conservation Need in the Hudson Valley.
+Using advanced modeling techniques in a Geographic Information System, we use climatic, geological, and land cover data to determine how connected the landscape is for these 26 species, under current climatic conditions and with potential future changes in climate.
 Results from this are helping us understand priority locations for conservation in the Hudson Valley.

 The New York Dragonfly and Damselfly Survey (NYDDS) began in 2005, spanned five field seasons through 2009, and relied heavily on citizen scientists to help collect data over a large geographic area.
 Its primary goal was to document the current distribution of all odonate species in New York State.

 This project's goal was to develop GIS datasets that identify the locations and status of critical freshwater targets (habitats and species) in New York.
 The focus of the effort was rivers, streams, and lakes, and specific targets included freshwater and migratory fish, mussels, and other aquatic Species of Greatest Conservation Need (SGCNs) which may serve as indicators of river and stream health.

 In this project, we calculated the relative vulnerability to climate change of 119 of New York’s Species of Greatest Conservation Need (SGCN) using NatureServe’s Climate Change Vulnerability Index (CCVI).
 We combined literature review and modeling data with expert opinion to derive these assessments

 that complement our conservation status ranks (S-ranks).